 The FERC Dispute Resolution Service manages a FERC Hotline and Landowner Helpline (see below), facilitates communication between landowners and natural gas companies.
 FERC Landowner Helpline staff are neutral and independent professional mediators who do not advocate positions, do not conduct investigations for FERC, and do not provide legal advice.
 They assist landowners with the following:

 - Construction-Related Concerns and Damages from interstate natural gas transmission and storage projects and LNG projects

 - Executed Easement Disputes (pre-existing easement agreements)

 - Land Restoration Disputes (re-vegetation, settling or subsidence, erosion, or drainage)

 When calling the FERC Landowner Helpline you should have the project’s docket number, the name and location of the project, and the name and contact information for company officials you have been previously working with (if any).
 This will help FERC staff better address your concerns.

-Major Pipelines on the Horizon provides a national overview of proposed pipelines by project name, operator and MMcf per day.
+Major Pipeline Projects Pending provides a national overview of proposed pipelines by project name, operator, capacity (MMcf/day), and compression (HP).

 4. What Rights You Have